While Harlequin bugs are bright and beautiful in color, do not be mistaken.

 Another solution that works at all life stages is insecticidal soap.
 Insecticidal soap spray kills harlequin bugs.

-There are many to choose from on the market, including a good one from the Arbico Organics pest control product line.
+There are many options available on the market, including a good one from the Arbico Organics pest control product line.

 13. Crop Rotation

 Rotating crops is a good way to get rid of bugs and pests.
-By completely uprooting, removing, and destroying the previous crop, any infestation or damage can be thrown away.
+Removing and destroying the previous crop gets rid of any infestations or damage.

-In addition, by preparing new soil and tending the ground for a new crop, any bugs that have been trying to stay warm during the winter temperatures will be exposed.
+By getting the soil ready for a new crop, you’ll also expose bugs that have been trying to stay warm during the winter.

 However, be sure to discard all materials.
-Do not put them in a compost pile or recycle them in any way.
+Please do not put them in a compost pile or recycle them in any way.

 Takeaway